🔍 How to Screen Tenants

-A step-by-step system for finding great tenants and avoiding costly problem renters — before you hand over the keys.
+A complete step-by-step system for finding reliable renters and filtering out high-risk applicants — before you hand over the keys.

-📋 Step-by-Step System ⚖️ FCRA Compliant 🏛️ Nationwide Search 📅 Updated
+✓ 9-Step System ⚖️ FCRA Compliant 🏛️ Nationwide Search Updated

 $5K+